DanaKuang/baymax.github.io/source/_posts/first-github-pages.md

         url = https://XXaccountXX@github.com/XXaccountXX/baymax.github.io.git
 ```

-Then "git push" again.
-After entering the password of repository, done！
+Then "git push" again, enter the password of repository, and done！

 "hexo deploy" can also help to push, but it needs to be installed first.